 Once it became apparent years later that the bonds were not safe, the value of the securities he bought for his investors drastically increased.
 For years, he sat in cash and his investors had a low IRR.
 Then, in just a few months, the IRR changed drastically.
 When comparing fund managers like Dr. Michael Burry’s hedge fund company, IRR becomes a lot more relevant.

-Most Betterment investors are not comparing investment managers that have this level of control over their assets, so the time-weighted return continues to be the most useful figure in understanding how well Betterment is managing your portfolio.
+If not comparing investment managers that have this level of control over their assets, the time-weighted return continues to be the more useful figure in understanding how well Betterment is managing your portfolio.

 If Your Money Is Growing, Time Weighted Return Usually Grows Faster

-One more note on IRR versus TWR: Suppose you are auto-depositing on a regular basis while the market is going up—what would you expect your IRR and TWR to be?
+One more note on IRR versus TWR: Suppose you are auto-depositing regularly while the market is going up—what would you expect your IRR and TWR to be?

 Your IRR will be lower than your TWR because each new auto-deposit hasn’t grown as much as the previous ones.
-It can be frustrating to continuously feel like you are underperforming over time as you auto-deposit, but it’s actually a sign you’re doing things right.
+It can be frustrating to continuously feel like you are underperforming over time as you auto-deposit, but it can be a sign you’re doing things right.